docrostov/loatherContest/README.md

 And so on and so forth, until we get to Kenny, who will receive a light kiss on the cheek from Scotch for agreeing to be the borg-driven robot we all aspire to beat.

-The current prize pool consists of one or more of every IOTM in next year’s standard, with (in some cases) many more!
+The current prize pool consists of at least one of every IOTM in next year’s standard set, with (in some cases) many more!
 It also includes a handful of IOTMs that will end their standard eligibility at the end of this year.
-The prize pool currently contains 45 IOTMs, which are detailed below (and visible in Captain Scotch’s display case):
+The prize pool currently contains 45 unbound IOTMs, which are detailed below (and largely visible in Captain Scotch’s display case):

 ![image](https://github.com/docrostov/loatherContest/assets/8014761/e5d6a7f6-7956-4ca0-aeb5-34785ee7d7c1)

+It's a lot of items, folks!
+This contest was gosh darn expensive.
 The pool may continue increasing throughout this contest.
 It is the hope of the organizers that every person (or very nearly every person) who beats Kenny and enters their runlog ends up with an unbound IOTM for their troubles.
 In the event that there are more prizes than there are entries, the contest organizers will award 2-3 prizes based on runs that the organizers deem particularly outstanding, before looping the draw around and distributing the remaining IOTMs in the same order as the first draw.

 > **ANY OTHER LITTLE SIDE HUSTLES I SHOULD KNOW ABOUT?**